TREASURIES-Bond demand falls as risk appetite returns

 "I think it will go OK, it's not going to be a home run, but the Fed is still on hold for a couple of years, and we've had a pretty good backup in yields," said Guggenheim's Rogan.

 Two-year notes US2YT=RR were last unchanged in price to yield 0.25 percent.
 Yields have increased from around 0.15 percent before the Fed announced it would implement "Operation Twist."
-(Reporting by Karen Brettell; Editing by Theodore d'Afflisio and Andrew Hay)
+(Reporting by Karen Brettell; Editing by Theodore d'Afflisio)

 * Leaders had lengthy, "extremely cordial" phone call - W.House